The (History of) Freediving Records

 1966 – Jacques Mayol entered the freediving stage with a new record of 60m.
 Mayol was a French national born in Shanghai, China.
 He began diving as a child in Karatsu, Japan, where he went every summer with his family.
 As he writes in his book “Homo Delphinus: The Dolphin Within Man”, he saw a dolphin for the first time at the age of seven.
 By 1966, Mayol was already a seasoned freediver inspired to train by his rivals.
 In his career, Mayol advertised yoga breathing as a way to control the body and open the hidden aquatic potential.
 He was a proponent of the Aquatic Ape theory and believed that the human could re-awake his genetic potential for deep diving and become Homo Delphinus by training.

-A US Navy diving instructor at the US Naval Submarine Base of New London submarine school in Groton, Connecticut, Croft trained the soldiers to escape from a disabled submarine at the training tank from 1962.
+A US Navy diving instructor at the US Naval Submarine Base of New London submarine school in Groton, Connecticut, Croft trained the soldiers to escape from a disabled submarine at the training tank in 1962.
 Doing this as a job, five days a week, he had improved his breath-hold time from 2 minutes to over 6 minutes after a year.
-He could descend to the bottom of the 35-meter training tank, sit there for over three minutes and comfortably ascend to the surface.
-In 1967 Bob’s fellow instructors encouraged him to try how deep he could go in the open water.
-Well, he tried, and over the next 18 months, set three world records.
-Croft was the first freediver who used air packing; later, he wrote a book where he explained his technique.
-And it is Croft to whom we owe our knowledge about the blood shift: from 1962.
+He could descend to the bottom of the 35-meter training tank, sit there for over three minutes, and comfortably ascend to the surface.
+In 1967, Bob’s fellow instructors encouraged him to try to see how deep he could go in the open water.
+Well, he tried and, over the next 18 months, set three world records.
+Croft was the first freediver to use air packing; later, he wrote a book in which he explained his technique.
+And it is Croft to whom we owe our knowledge about the blood shift from.
 He served as a subject for the Navy research that ended in 1968 with a discovery of the blood shift and other physiological adjustments that deter the limits of depth in breath-hold diving.

-The race between Maiorca, Croft and Mayol went on, and the depth limits fell one after another.
-In 1967 Mayol broke the 70m notch diving 71m.
-Six years later, in 1973, Maiorca conquered the depth of 80m.
+The race between Maiorca, Croft, and Mayol went on, and the depth limits fell one after another.
+In 1967, Mayol broke the 70m notch diving 71m.
+Six years later, in 1973, Maiorca conquered a depth of 80m.
 It took Mayol two years to win another 10m, and in 1975 he dived 92m.
 But the most-desired milestone in this race was the depth of 100 meters.
-And in 1976, this barrier was broken by Mayol with a no-limits 101m dive off Elba, Italy.
-Later Mayol improved his result with 105m in 1983 and retired from freediving after that.
+In 1976, this barrier was broken by Mayol with a no-limits 101m dive off Elba, Italy.
+Later, Mayol improved his result to 105m in 1983 and retired from freediving after that.

 This historic race for the new depths is well-known among the freedivers even today and is a fascinating and adventurous story about courage, discipline, rivalry and friendship.
 To plunge yourself into the atmosphere of the race of freediving pioneers, we advise you to watch a 1988 film, “The Big Blue” by Luc Besson, a cult classic in the diving fraternity, with Mayol as one of the screenwriters.